From the Field

 A satellite image shows a massive well-defined, swirling cloud structure moving in the Gulf of Mexico.

-On October 9, 2024, Hurricane Milton, a powerful storm Category 3 storm, made landfall on Florida’s west coast with winds reaching 120 mph.
-The storm brought widespread destruction across the region, including severe flooding, storm surges, tornadoes, and power outages, affecting millions of Florida homes and businesses.
-Tragically, Milton has claimed at least 11 lives, compounding the toll from Hurricane Helene, which caused significant destruction in Florida and other Southeastern states and took the lives of at least 240 people.
+On October 9, 2024, Hurricane Milton, a Category 3 storm, made landfall on Florida’s west coast with winds reaching 120 mph.
+The storm brought widespread destruction across the region, including severe flooding, storm surges, tornadoes, and power outages, affecting millions of homes and businesses in Florida.
+Tragically, Milton has claimed at least 24 lives, adding to the recent devastation caused by Hurricane Helene, which resulted in significant destruction across Florida and other Southeastern states and took the lives of at least 227 people.

 Hurricane Milton: Facts FAQS, and how to help